emirsagit/shopping-card/README.md

-# Simple e-commerce shopping cart application created with React and Context API
+# E-commerce shopping cart application created with React, Context API, Sass

 - I used SASS to Style Components.
 The e-commerce cart application persists on LocalStorage.
 Thanks to [The fakestoreapi](https://fakestoreapi.com/products) which gives these products and images to use for free.

 ## Built With